-- 1. What preliminary indicators of short-term or long-term outcomes are important to community collaborators? - 2.
+- 1. What preliminary indicators of short-term or long-term outcomes are important to stakeholders in the priority community? - 2.
 What preliminary indicator can you measure that is quick, low-burden, and low cost? - 3.
 If the solution, when successfully implemented, does not show early indicators of improving the desired outcomes, can you improve it?
 Why might the solution not lead to the desired outcomes? - 4.
-How can you work with collaborators to ensure research methods are culturally appropriate for the community in focus?
-Are there opportunities to pilot data collection instruments with the community in focus before conducting the evaluation?
+How can you collaborate with stakeholders to ensure research methods are culturally appropriate for the priority community?
+Are there opportunities to pilot data collection instruments with the priority community before conducting the evaluation?